Could there be a way forward, a way of exploring the intersection of faith and science that isn’t fearful but hopeful?

-The Kuyers Institute for Christian Teaching and Learning at Calvin College is devoted to the study and promotion of Christian teaching and learning.
+The Kuyers Institute for Christian Teaching and Learning at Calvin University is devoted to the study and promotion of Christian teaching and learning.
 Addressing the needs of both students and practitioners at all levels of education, The Kuyers Institute focuses on the contributions of faith to the educational process.
 The Institute fosters research and professional development for more effective practice and deeper reflection on pedagogy.

 The Colossian Forum is a Christian nonprofit dedicated to transforming divisive topics into opportunities for spiritual growth and witness.
 The Colossian Forum’s vision is to help Christian communities look Christian in the midst of conflict by inviting them to hold truth and love together through sacrifice.
 This work brings people together in contentious situations to participate in the truth of the gospel, providing hope that even in disagreement, “all things hold together in Christ” (Colossians 1:17).

 This project was made possible through the support of a grant from the John Templeton Foundation.
 The opinions expressed on this site are those of the authors and do not necessarily reflect the views of the John Templeton Foundation.

 David Smith earned his B.A. in Modern Languages (German and Russian) at Oxford University; a Post Graduate Certificate in Education from the University of Nottingham; an M.Phil. in Philosophy of Education/Philosophical Theology from the Institute for Christian Studies, Toronto; and a Ph.D. in Education with a specialism in Curriculum Studies from the University of London.

 He is the Director of Graduate Studies in Education and Professor of Education, Calvin University; Director, Kuyers Institute for Christian Teaching and Learning, Calvin University; and Senior Editor of the International Journal of Christianity and Education.